ProofOfPizza/proofofpizza.github.io/_posts/2022-03-07-how-to-learn-new-skills-wihtout-magic-promises.md

 ***Pro tip: There are many ways to put this principle into practice: Take up relevant tasks at work, create a project for yourself or with friends/colleagues, give a presentation ... .. .***

 ## 7. Have fun
 Learning something only so that you can enjoy it, after you have mastered it makes no sense.
 I repeat: No sense, at all.
 Why would you enjoy it when you are good at it... when you do not even enjoy it when it is a shiny new adventure ?
 That does not happen.
 So allow yourself to have fun, and when it weighs on you: take a break.
 Don't stop, just take a break and relax, or shift your attention on something on the side.
-You're frustrated because the RxJs excercise just does not seem to work no matter what you do ?
+You're frustrated because the RxJs exercise just does not seem to work no matter what you do ?
 Relax, take a coffee read a it on Reddit, maybe someone writes something interesting about Reactive Programming in Java (Wow is that a thing?, interesting...!).
 This way, you keep immersed, you keep busy... and you can because it keeps being fun!

 ## Conclusion
 If you hoped I had some super trick to learn anything you want in a breeze you might be a bit demoralized now.
 If so: I do not apologize.
 I did not make it that way, I am just telling it the way I see it.
 If you're serious about learning stuff then hopefully you found something here to inspire you to take the next step.
 It may not be easy, but at least it is simple; After all, if you want to get to that spot on the horizon, you can do it: